sankargireesan/Java-Plagiarism-Detector/phaseC/README.md

 waiting for connections on port 27017
 5. Make sure MongoDB is running before you start Node.js.

-4) After installation, Open mongo.exe to open the mongodb command prompt.
+4)After installation, Open mongo.exe to open the mongodb command prompt.
 Create a database using command “use YOUR_DATABASE_NAME”.
 Once it is created, edit the server.js to connect to that database by editing this line: var connectionString = 'mongodb://localhost/YOUR_DATABASE_NAME';